erlang-lager/lager/README.md

 ].
 ```

-In your application you can then use `sink1:info(...)` as you normally would, but the message
-will be routed into the sink handler(s) instead of the default `lager_event` handler.

 Custom Formatting
 -----------------
 All loggers have a default formatting that can be overriden.
 A formatter is any module that